Plan Your Vote SA Elections

 Next general electionNov.
 3, 2026

 March 3 primary result An 11-candidate field.
-Lujan led with 32.5%, De La Cruz finished second with 27.1%.
-Joshua Cortez and eight other candidates were eliminated.
-Notable split: Lujan has Governor Abbott’s endorsement; De La Cruz has former President Trump’s endorsement.
+Lujan led with about 33% and De La Cruz finished second with about 27%.
+Nine other candidates were eliminated.
+Notable endorsement split: Lujan has Gov. Greg Abbott’s endorsement; De La Cruz has former President Donald Trump’s endorsement.

 Candidates on the runoff ballot